scripting/pagePark/README.md

 Yet it's still very simple.
 Which is the point. ;-)

-It's 90 percent of what all web servers do, so if you learn how to run <a href="http://pagepark.io/">PagePark</a>, you're learning how to run a web server.
+It's 90 percent of what all web servers do, so if you learn how to run PagePark, you're learning how to run a web server.
 A real one you can use to host your sites.
 And it's easy to hack the code if you want to.

 ### How to